 Con Edison Net Metering in New York City

-Con Edison credits excess solar generation from New York City homes under New York's net metering rules, at roughly ~70–90% of retail of the retail rate.
+Con Edison credits excess solar generation from New York City homes under New York's modified net metering (~70–90% of retail).
 A right-sized system can bring net annual electricity costs close to zero.
 See full New York net metering rules →

 How Much Do Solar Panels Cost in New York City?